AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

 and line of an Ada file.
 For example, if you want to prove only line 12 of file ``example.adb``, you can add the option ``--limit-line=example.adb:12`` to the call to |GNATprove|.
 Using the option ``--limit-subp=`` one can limit proofs to a subprogram declared in a particular file at a particular line.
+Using ``--limit-region=`` one can limit proofs to a range of lines in a particular file.
+For example, ``--limit-region=example.adb:12:14`` will limit analysis to lines 12 to 14 in ``example.adb``.

 A number of options exist to influence the behavior for proof.
 Internally, the prover(s) specified with option ``--prover`` is/are called repeatedly for each